Financial Aid For Students

 STUDENT EMPLOYMENT – FEDERAL WORK STUDY:

 Awarded employment is funded either through the college or the Federal Work Study (FWS) program.
 Throughout the academic year, those students with employment included as a part of their financial aid package are given highest priority in on-campus job placement.
 Students must be enrolled at least half-time (six or more credits a semester) to qualify.
 The average workload is 8-10 hours per week.
-STUDENTS ARE PAID DIRECTLY FOR HOURS WORKED ON A BI-WEEKLY BASIS AND IT IS THE RESPONSIBILITY OF THE STUDENT TO MAKE PAYMENTS TOWARD ANY OUTSTANDING BALANCE ON HIS/HER ACCOUNT.
+STUDENTS ARE PAID DIRECTLY FOR HOURS WORKED ON A BI-WEEKLY BASIS AND IT IS THE RESPONSIBILITY OF THE STUDENT TO MAKE PAYMENTS TOWARD ANY OUTSTANDING BALANCE ON THEIR ACCOUNT.

 Important Note: As a participant in the Federal Work Study program, Hope College annually offers a limited number of job opportunities in community service positions.
-A student must have been awarded Federal Work Study funds in order to participate (as indicated on his/her award letter).
+A student must have been awarded Federal Work Study funds in order to participate (as indicated on their award letter).
 Contact the STUDENT EMPLOYMENT OFFICE for more information.

 PAYMENT OF FINANCIAL AID TO STUDENTS